dimanikulin/fva/FVADocMD/WhatILearnedAsAppArchitect.md

 Then there were [assumptions](https://github.com/dimanikulin/fva#assumptions) with explanations to them.

 ### Quality Attributes
-On top of that, it was very important to define a solution for [quality attributes](https://github.com/dimanikulin/fva#quality-attributes).
+On top of that, it was very important to define [quality attributes](https://github.com/dimanikulin/fva#quality-attributes).

 It is provided in the form of a table with the following columns:
 - **name**;